amirrajan/mokepon/readme.md

 - Dictionaries in ClojureScript are denoted by the `{}` literal.
-The key values are just _paired items_ between the `{}` (you'll get a compiler error if you have a `{}` with an odd number of itimes).
-You can add `,` if you want, but ClojureScript just considers `,` as whitespace. - For accessing dictionary values: in JavaScript you would do `person.firstName`, in ClojureScript it's `(:first-name person)`.
+The key values are just _paired items_ between the `{}` (you'll get a compiler error if you have a `{}` with an odd number of items).
+You can add `,` if you want, but ClojureScript just considers `,` as whitespace.
+- For accessing dictionary values: in JavaScript you would do `person.firstName`, in ClojureScript it's `(:first-name person)`.